LibreCAD/docs/ref/widgets.rst

 Layer List Dock
 ---------------

 The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.
-The entry line on top of the dock allows to filter by layer names (e.g. "\*01" would show all names ending by "01").

 .. figure:: /images/dock-layerList01.png
     :figwidth: 200px